 Abstract

 Triple-negative breast cancer (TNBC) represents a particularly aggressive form of cancer that is notoriously difficult to treat due to the absence of hormone receptors and HER2 expression.
 Traditional therapeutic strategies have limited efficacy and are often accompanied by significant side effects.
-Lapatinib, a tyrosine kinase inhibitor, has shown potential against TNBC; however, its clinical application is hindered by poor aqueous solubility and systemic toxicity.
+Lapatinib (LAP), a tyrosine kinase inhibitor, has shown potential against TNBC; however, its clinical application is hindered by poor aqueous solubility and systemic toxicity.
 This study explores a novel drug delivery system aimed at enhancing the therapeutic index of Lapatinib through encapsulation with Human Serum Albumin (HSA), a biocompatible and non-toxic carrier recognized for its excellent drug binding capacity.
 This research aims to improve the therapeutic efficacy and selectivity of Lapatinib for TNBC treatment by employing Human Serum Albumin as a delivery platform.
 By encapsulating Lapatinib within HSA nanoparticles, the study seeks to enhance its solubility, enable controlled drug release, and reduce the systemic toxicity typically associated with chemotherapy.
 Lapatinib was incorporated into HSA via hydrophobic interactions, with the resultant HSA-LAP complexes characterized using spectroscopic methods (UV and fluorescence spectroscopy), Atomic Force Microscopy (AFM), and Transmission Electron Microscopy (TEM) to evaluate structural integrity and drug loading efficiency.
 In- vitro cytotoxicity was assessed using the MTT assay on the 4T1 breast cancer cell line to determine IC50 values.
 The study also incorporated apoptosis assays (Annexin V/PI staining and caspase activation) and wound healing assays to investigate anti-migratory properties.
 In vivo efficacy was evaluated using a BALB/c mouse model, measuring tumor growth suppression and survival extensions.
 Biodistribution studies were facilitated by radiolabeling HSA-LAP with Technetium-99m (99mTc) to observe tumor-targeting abilities.
 The encapsulation process preserved the structural integrity of HSA with minor conformational changes observed.
 In- vitro assays demonstrated that HSA-LAP exhibits significantly enhanced anti-proliferative and pro-apoptotic effects on TNBC cells compared to free Lapatinib, with a notable decrease in IC50 values (1.05 µg/mL for HSA-LAP vs. 5.47 µg/mL for LAP).
 Furthermore, the synergistic combination with VGB3, a VEGFR1/2-targeting peptide, resulted in a dramatic IC50 reduction to 0.2 µg/mL, and a notable increase in apoptosis rates to 50.2%.
 In the in vivo model, tumor growth was profoundly reduced by 59% with HSA-LAP and 89% when combined with VGB3, together with improved survival rates relative to standard treatment modalities.
 Biodistribution analysis confirmed preferential uptake of HSA-LAP by tumor tissues, suggesting enhanced targeting and retention capabilities.
 These findings affirm the potential of HSA as a highly effective delivery system for Lapatinib, significantly augmenting its anticancer potency against TNBC.
 The research highlights the merits of using HSA in drug formulation, offering optimized delivery profiles that mitigate systemic toxicity.
 Moreover, the impactful results of the combined therapy with VGB3 warrant further exploration and development, potentially offering a transformative approach in treating aggressive breast cancer subtypes.

 Keywords: Lapatinib, Human serum albumin, Triple-negative breast cancer, Drug delivery systems, Combination therapy

-*Corresponding author E-mail: sm.asghari@ut.ac.ir
+*E-mail address: sm.asghari@ut.ac.ir

-Associate Professor of Biochemistry, Institute of Biochemistry and Biophysics (IBB), University of Tehran, Tehran, Iran.
+Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran